CocoaPods/cocoapods.github.com/source/guides/contributing_to_the_master_repo.html.md

     git push myfork
     git checkout master

-Once you pushed you changes you can make a pull request on CocoaPods/Specs.
+Once you push your changes, you can make a pull request on CocoaPods/Specs.

 ##### With push access